Flood Safety and Floodplain Resources

-Flood Hazard Areas6% of the Village is in two 100-year floodplains.
+About 5% of the land in the Village is in two 100-year floodplain.
 At the western edge of the Village is the Otter Creek Floodplain and in the center of the Village is the Fox River Floodplain.

 Overbank flooding is the general type of flooding caused by Otter Creek.
 During a normal flood event 6 inches of rain in a 24 hour time period jeopardizes the Creek’s banks and overflows along the western edge of the Thornwood Subdivision.
 Flooding on the Fox River is normally a much slower event and can be caused by rain further north as it makes its way to the river for eventual discharge into the Illinois River.

-Flood Safety Tips The following common sense guidelines can help protect you from the dangers of flooding:
+The following common sense guidelines can help protect your from the dangers of flooding:

 - Do not drive through a flooded area.
 More people drown in cars than anywhere else.
 Do not drive around barriers.